srmnikhil/my-notebook-backend/README.md

-# 📓 myNoteBook Backend — REST API
+# 📓 myNoteBook Backend — REST APIs

 Notebook Backend is a **Node.js & Express-based REST API** built to power a simple and secure note-taking application.
 It focuses on clean architecture, predictable APIs, and maintainable code — because backend systems should be boring in the best possible way.